 The poll, carried out by the U-M Institute for Healthcare Policy and Innovation with support from AARP and Michigan Medicine, surveyed 2,000 adults between the ages of 50 and 80 years about caring for their grandchildren and the storage of medications at home or when visiting grandkids.
 More than half identified as being a grandparent, with about 93 percent saying they had grandchildren under the age of 18.

 The results showed that 84 percent of grandparents keep their medicines in the same place when grandchildren come to visit.
 And when grandparents visit grandkids, 72 percent said that they kept them in a purse or bag and 7 percent left them on the counter.
 Less than 1 in 10 said that they locked their medication away when visiting their grandchildren.

 Choose containers carefully

 While most medication comes in childproof containers, many grandparents transfer them to other more easy-to-open containers, which is great for them, but not so good for kids.
 In fact, one in four grandparents reported storing prescription medications in containers that were easy to open, increasing risk of grandchildren getting their hands on them, and even worse ingesting them.

 “If you put your pills into day-of-the-week pill sorters so you can remember whether you took your medicine each day, that’s great – but keep that sorter out of the reach of little ones,” poll director Preeti Malani reported to Science Daily.
 “Make sure you explain to them, and their parents or older siblings, that it’s important to stay away from your medicines — that those pills are for you and you alone.”

-Preeti also says that grandparents should have the number for the poisons helpline readily available, memorised or stored on their phone.
+Preeti also says that grandparents should have the number for the Poisons Information Hotline readily available, memorised or stored on their phone.

 Taking care of business